Pros, Cons & What You Need To Know About UV Air Filtration

 If you or your family suffer from severe allergies or routine coughs, colds, and viruses, you might be battling poor indoor air quality.

 The EPA estimates that, “indoor air levels of many pollutants may be 2-5 times” as high as those outdoors.
 While there are multiple ways to combat poor indoor air, one of the first to consider is an air purification system for your Cincinnati or Northern Kentucky home.

-UV, or ultraviolet, filters are the latest to enter the air filtering arena.
-Schneller wants to help you better understand this latest advancement, and what it can do for your home.
-Keep reading to find out what sets UV filters apart from the rest.
+UV, or ultraviolet, filters are the latest air filtering method.
+Schneller Knochelmann wants to help you better understand this latest advancement and what it can do for your home.
+Keep reading to learn what sets UV filters apart from the rest.

 Air Filtration: A Brief History

-UV filters are the latest innovation in air filtration, but air filters have been relied on since as early as the Industrial Revolution.
+UV filters are the latest innovation in air filtration, but people have relied on air filters since as early as the Industrial Revolution.

-The initial invention, created circa 1823, was used to help firefighters, allowing them to breathe a little easier when they rushed into smoke-filled buildings.
-The most significant jump in air filtration technology took place during WWII, when high efficiency particulate air filters were created.
+The initial invention, created in 1823, was used to help firefighters, allowing them to breathe easier when they rushed into smoke-filled buildings.
+The most significant jump in air filtration technology happened during WWII when high-efficiency particulate air filters were created.

 These filters, also called HEPA filters, are still widely used today and can remove microscopic, potentially harmful particles in the air like pollen, pet dander, mold, bacteria, and other airborne pollutants.
-They cannot, however, capture smaller viruses, and some microorganisms actually reproduce when caught in the filter, which results in more pollutants in the air.
+However, they can’t capture smaller viruses, and some microorganisms actually reproduce when caught in the filter, which results in more pollutants in the air.

 Related Read: How Clean Is Your Air?

-Though UV filters are the most recent step forward in the path the clean air, they, like all air filter have their strengths as the well as their weaknesses.
+Though UV filters are the most recent step forward in the path to clean air, like all air filters, they have their strengths and weaknesses.

 UV Filter Pros